milomedia/tilix/_posts/2018-06-24-blockchain-mark-bunting.md

 This is particularly valuable in applications it’s critical that transactions are part of a permanent record.
 The example I hear most talked about is peer to peer energy trading.

 ### Evaluating investment opportunities in the energy sector
-People is one of the biggest factors.
+People are a big deal.
 In particular I look at the quality of the leadership team and the partners behind the project.
 Staying power is important.
 I need to feel confident that they will survive the lean times on the roller coaster ride towards finding a product-market fit.

 ### Raising the Likelihood of Startup Success
 For me, the key metric is cash and the top priority for a startup CEO is not to run out of cash.
 Entrepreneurs and inventors often struggle with cash flow management and finding sources of investment.
 Thats where advisors like me can help.